kchapelier/node-datafilter/README.md

 var filtered = filter.match(instagramData);
 ```

-Filter the posts retrieved from instagram to get one those having at least one like and tagged as _videogame_ or _game_.
+Filter the posts retrieved from instagram to get only those having at least one like and tagged as _videogame_ or _game_.

 ```js
 var instagramData = ...; //get data from instagram somehow